Cosmic785/Cosmic-AI/README.md

 MIT © 2026 cosmic785

 ---
+**We are the official Cosmic AI.**
+**Do not go to fake or modded versions.** Only use: https://cosmic785.github.io/my-local-ai/

+Modded builds are not supported, may be unsafe, and violate usage rules.
+No modding or hacking the app.
+Don’t hack the HTML.

-*Your data, your machine, your rules.
-Don’t hack the HTML.*
+*Your data, your machine, your rules.*